shawnhuyiwen/pulse/ReadMe.md

 # Note you need to provide cmake the source directory at the end (relative or absolute)
 # Run CMake (it will use the system default compiler if you don't provide options or use the CMake GUI)
 $ cmake -DCMAKE_BUILD_TYPE:STRING=Release ../engine
-# If you want the build to pull the Verification and Validation (V&V) scenarios and baselines run this (or check the PULSE_DOWNLOAD_BASELINES option in the CMake GUI)
+# If you want the build to pull the Verification and Validation (V&V) scenarios and baselines run this (or check the Pulse_DOWNLOAD_BASELINES option in the CMake GUI)
 # You can always pull these later if you want (See Running and Testing)
-$ cmake -DCMAKE_BUILD_TYPE:STRING=Release -DPULSE_DOWNLOAD_BASELINES:BOOL=ON ../engine
+$ cmake -DCMAKE_BUILD_TYPE:STRING=Release -DPulse_DOWNLOAD_BASELINES:BOOL=ON ../engine
 #
 # Build the install target/project
 # On Linux/OSX/MinGW